macihasa/combinexl/README.md

 - `-p`: Path to the directory containing Excel files to parse.
 - `-sn`: Specify the target sheet name in Excel files.
 (Defaults to first sheet of each file).
+- `-sw`: Filters files to only include those whose names start with the specified string.
 - `-o`: Sets the name of the output CSV file.
 - `-d`: Sets the CSV delimiter for the output file.
 Must be a single character. (defaults to `;`).
 - `-g`: Limits the number of concurrent file readers (defaults to `8`).